allanNAIT/allanNAIT.github.io/phys1521/outcome0/index.md

 ## Coding Conventions & Standards
 When coding your labs, you **MUST** adhere to the following conventions and standards:
-1. All properties begin with an uppercase letter and must be PascalCased if the property name is a concatenation of two or more words.
+1. All properties begin with an uppercase letter and must be PascalCased if the property name is a concatenation of two or more words. _You should use single letter property and parameter names whenever possible to simplify your code._
 2. All properties will need a `{ get; set; }`
-3. Constructors **MUST** set all the public properties of a class to valid values.
+3. Constructors **MUST** set all the public properties of a class to valid values; _instructor coded constructors are the only exceptions._
 4. Empty constructors **MUST** explicitly set property values, even if the value is 0.
-5. Constructors **NEVER** return a value.
+5. Constructors **NEVER** return a value; _instructor coded constructors are the only exceptions._
 6. Class methods **DO NOT** (normally) take in external parameters.
+When they do, you **DO NOT** need to pass in paramters for the given instance of the class (_Note: The method signatures are provided for you._)
 7.	**DO NOT** modify method code signature given for lab questions; just code the body of the method.

 #### [PHYS1521 Home](../)